Enhancing livelihoods through partnerships across the value chain

 The project aims to improve the health and well-being of rural communities whilst creating market development opportunities for 'good for you' products.
-SFH will promote the health benefits combined with behavioral change communication on nutrition, hygiene, and oral care through our brands, Knorr, Blueband, Lifebuoy and Pepsodent.
+SFH will promote the health benefits combined with behavioural change communication on nutrition, hygiene, and oral care through our brands, Knorr, Blueband, Lifebuoy and Pepsodent.
 It delivers through direct household interaction with over 600,000 mothers of childbearing age.

 Transforming lives through education

 A good education has the power to help transform people’s lives economically as well as academically - by reducing poverty, increasing income, and laying the foundation for economic growth.
 We engage in partnerships to help provide the quality education that too many children lack: there are currently 58 million children of primary age who do not go to school, while an estimated 130 million children will reach grade four, but will fail to learn the basic literacy, maths, and social skills they need to achieve their full potential.